harness/harness/docs/setup/upgrade.md

 # Upgrading

+> Warning.
+There is no automated migration from 0.3 to 0.4 due to substantial changes in database structure.

 Drone is built continuously, with updates available daily.
 In order to upgrade Drone you must first stop and remove your running Drone instance:

 ```